Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

-Sister Betty Ann Maheu was born in Beauceville, Quebec and grew up in Maine.
-A graduate of Emmanuel College, she entered Maryknoll in 1949 and, two and a half years later, received her first missionary assignment: teaching high school on the island of Maui, in Hawaii.
-Over the next eighteen years, she continued her work, now in Oahu, by serving both as a Supervisor of Maryknoll Schools in Hawaii and the Marshall Islands and as an Administrative Assistant to the Diocese of Honolulu.
+Betty Ann entered the Maryknoll Sisters September 6, 1949 at the Sisters Center in NY.
+She professed First Vows March 7, 1952 at the Center and Final Vows March 7, 1955 in Hawaii.
+Two and a half years after First Profession (in 1954) she received her first mission assignment: teaching high school on the island of Maui, in Hawaii.
+Over the next eighteen years, she continued her work on the island of Oahu, serving as Supervisor of both: Maryknoll Schools in Hawaii and in the Marshall Islands as well as an Administrative Assistant to the Diocese of Honolulu.

 Sr. Betty Ann served on the Maryknoll Sisters governing board for the next eight years, following which she spent six years in Rome with the International Union of Superiors General.
 During this time she lived out her mission in diverse ways, including coordinating publications for the Major Superiors of the world, and ministering to Ethiopian refugees during their sojourn in Rome.

-She is currently living at the Maryknoll Center, where she recently documented the missionary story of the Maryknoll Sisters in Hong Kong, Macau, and mainland China in recent history with her book, Maryknoll Sisters in Hong Kong, Macau, China: 1968-2007.
-She also is on staff in the congregation’s Secretariat Office, where she works with the primary files of each Maryknoll Sister.
+She is resides at the Maryknoll Center, where she recently documented the missionary story of the Maryknoll Sisters in Hong Kong, Macau, and mainland China in recent history with her book, Maryknoll Sisters in Hong Kong, Macau, China: 1968-2007.
+She is also a staff member in the Congregational Secretariat Office, where she works with the primary files of each Maryknoll Sister.